 From time to time, all cats will vomit.
 However, frequent or severe vomiting may be a sign that your kitty is suffering from a more serious condition than just an upset tummy.
-If your cat keeps vomiting, read on to find out when you should bring your pet to your the Pacific Northwest vets.
+If your cat keeps vomiting, read on to find out when you should bring your pet to your Everett vets.

 Similar to people, cats can experience an upset tummy for numerous reasons.
 There are many potential causes for upset stomach in cats, including parasites and viruses, a reaction to eating something bad or toxic, or more serious conditions such as organ issues or cancer.

 If your cat vomits more often than once a month, or keeps vomiting repeatedly, make an appointment to see your vet so the underlying cause of your cat’s vomiting can be identified.